eigerco/move-mutation-tools/README.md

 ╰────────────────────────────────────────────────┴────────────────┴────────────────┴────────────╯
 ```

-The specification testing tool respects the `RUST_LOG` variable, and it will print out as much information as the variable allows.
-There is possibility to enable logging only for the specific modules.
-Please refer to the [env_logger](https://docs.rs/env_logger/latest/env_logger/) documentation for more details.

 To generate a report in a JSON format, use the `-o` option:
 ```bash
 $ move-spec-test -p move-mutator/tests/move-assets/poor_spec -o report.json
 ```

-The sample report generated for the above test will look as follows:
+The sample report generated for the above command will look as follows:
 ```json
 {
   "files": {